Kandos, New South Wales: Migrants helped build Kandos

 Many migrants contributed to the growth of Kandos.
 The first chairman (James Angus), managing director (Frank Oakden), works manager (Floyd Richards), chief engineer (Vilhelm Langevad) and architect (Stanley Jeffreys) were all migrants.
 In the 1920s migrants opened businesses and worked for the company.
 It is estimated that around 400 newly arrived migrants, mainly refugees, were living in and around Kandos in the 1950s and 1960s, coming mainly from Eastern Europe including Poland, Italy, Slovenia, Greece, Ukraine, Estonia, Hungary and Lithuania.
 Today, migrants from the Middle East and Asia make an important contribution.
 The clock in the main street was donated by a group of migrants, who were naturalised in 1958.

-Population

-At the 2021 Census, there were 1263 people in Kandos.
-77.6% of people were born in Australia and 84.5% of people spoke only English at home.
-The most common responses for religion were No Religion 29.6%, Anglican 26.9%, and Catholic 19.3%.

-Economy

-Cement industry closed

-The cement manufacturing facility and associated limestone quarry (both operated by Cement Australia) were closed in September 2011.
-Another major industry in the region was coal-mining.
-Centennial Coal operated the Charbon coal mine until its closure.
-The underground mine closed in March 2014, while open cut mining continued until 2015.

-Industrial employment opportunities

-Opportunities for industrial employment are, or are expected to be available soon, within an hour's drive: near Lithgow (Airly and Springvale coal mines); near Mudgee (Wilpinjong, Ulan and Moolarban coal mines and Wollar Power Station); near Ilford (Crudine Ridge Wind Farm); near Lue (Lue Silver Mine) and near Bylong (Kepco).